 January.
 The sunniest January since records began (in about 1875).
 The average for England and Wales was 84 hours.
 Leuchars (Fife) set its record January sunshine total of 101 hours.
 Bournemouth enjoyed the record January total sunshine yet: 115 hours.
 It was a cold month overall (CET 1.6).
 There was snow at times, with some heavy snow in the north.
 The 5th was a cold day, with a maximum of -5 C at Stanhope Farm in the Scottish Borders.
 The 15th was a cold day, with a maximum of only -5C at Renfrew.
-Dalwhinnie recorded a maximum of just -7.8 on the 15th.
+Dalwhinnie recorded a maximum of just -7.8 on the 6th and 15th.

 February.
 Very dry: the second driest February on record (with only 9 mm in England and Wales).
 Overall cold with frequent fog.
 There were some severe frosts in the north at first, but it was warm at the end: 18.9C was recorded at Greenwich on the 28th.
 The pressure reached 1047 mbar over southern England on on the 16th.
 Sunny in the west but dull in the east.